|Other Freelang resources|

 |Do you need help translating something into Italian, or do you have a text in Italian that you do not understand?
 Our voluntary translators are always glad to help.|

 |Live from the Blog|

 The Italian embassy in Zimbabwe launched an Italian language and cultural introductory course.
 The classes will be offered free of charge to any Zimbabwean who is interested.
 The course runs for 12 weeks.
 Classes are taught using different multimedia and involves reading, writing and speaking.
 Students who [...]

 Italian is a Romance language spoken by about 63 million people as a first language, primarily in Italy.
 It is one of four official languages in Switzerland, and the primary language of the Vatican City.
 Lexical similarity is 89% with French and 82% with Spanish.

-Download our free dictionary (for Windows) and browse both the Italian-English and the English-Italian lists.
+Download our free dictionary (for Windows or Android) and browse both the Italian-English and the English-Italian lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Dario de Judicibus.
 Many thanks to John Bickerton and Evi for sending us the last updates.

 List status: © Dario de Judicibus

 Italian > English: 39,457 words